Homotopy theory of coalgebras over operads: Model-categories of coalgebras

+We will occasionally need a stronger form of equivalence: \begin{defn} Let $f,g:A\to B$ be a pair of morphisms in $\coalgcat$ or $\ircoalgcat$.
+A \emph{strict homotopy} between them is a coalgebra-morphism (where $A\otimes I$ has the coalgebra structure defined in condition~\ref{cond:mainoperadassumption}) such that $F|A\otimes p_{0}=f:A\otimes p_{0}\to B$ and $F|A\otimes p_{1}=g:A\otimes p_{01}\to B$.
+A \emph{strict equivalence} between two coalgebras $A$ and $B$ is a pair of coalgebra-morphisms and strict homotopies from $f\circ g$ to the identity of $B$ and from $g\circ f$ to the identity map of $A$.\end{defn} \begin{rem*} Strict equivalence is a direct translation of the definition of weak equivalence in $\chaincat$ into the realm of coalgebras.
+Strict equivalences are weak equivalences but the converse is not true.

-\begin{prop} Let be a fibration in $\chaincat$.
-Then the induced morphisms are fibrations in $\ircoalgcat$ and $\coalgcat$, respectively. \end{prop} \begin{proof} Consider the diagram where $U\to V$ is a trivial cofibration --- i.e., $\forgetful{U}\to\forgetful{V}$ is a trivial cofibration of \emph{chain-complexes.} Then the dotted map exists by the the defining property of cofree coalgebras and by the existence of the lifting map in the diagram of chain-complexes. \end{proof} \begin{cor} All cofree coalgebras are fibrant. \end{cor} \begin{prop} Let $C$ and $D$ be objects of $\chaincat$ and let be chain-homotopic morphisms via a chain-homotopy Then the induced maps $i=1,2$, are left-homotopic in $\ircoalgcat$ and $\coalgcat$, respectively via a chain homotopy If we equip $C\otimes I$ with a coalgebra structure using condition~\ref{cond:mainoperadassumption} and if $F$ in \ref{eq:chainhomotop} is a coalgebra morphism then the diagram commutes in the pointed irreducible case and the diagram commutes in the general case.
-Here $\alpha_{C}$ and $\alpha_{D}$ are classifying maps of coalgebra structures. \end{prop} \begin{proof} We will prove this in the pointed irreducible case.
-The general case follows by a similar argument.
-The chain-homotopy between the $f_{i}$ induces Now we construct the map using the universal property of a cofree coalgebra and the fact that the coalgebra structure of $(P_{\mathcal{V}}C)\otimes I$ extends that of $P_{\mathfrak{\mathcal{V}}}C$ on both ends by condition~\ref{cond:mainoperadassumption}.
-Clearly is the required left-homotopy.
+The reader may wonder why we didn't use strict equivalence in place of what is defined in definition~\ref{def:cofibrationweakequiv}.
+It turns out that in we are only able to prove CM~5 with the weaker notion of equivalence used here. \end{rem*} In a few simple cases, describing fibrations is easy: \begin{prop} Let be a fibration in $\chaincat$.
+Then the induced morphisms are fibrations in $\ircoalgcat$ and $\coalgcat$, respectively.\end{prop} \begin{proof} Consider the diagram where $U\to V$ is a trivial cofibration --- i.e., $\forgetful U\to\forgetful V$ is a trivial cofibration of \emph{chain-complexes.} Then the dotted map exists by the the defining property of cofree coalgebras and by the existence of the lifting map in the diagram of chain-complexes.\end{proof} \begin{cor} All cofree coalgebras are fibrant.\end{cor} \begin{prop} Let $C$ and $D$ be objects of $\chaincat$ and let be chain-homotopic morphisms via a chain-homotopy Then the induced maps $i=1,2$, are left-homotopic in $\ircoalgcat$ and $\coalgcat$, respectively via a strict chain homotopy If we equip $C\otimes I$ with a coalgebra structure using condition~\ref{cond:mainoperadassumption} and if $F$ in \ref{eq:chainhomotop} is strict then the diagram commutes in the pointed irreducible case and the diagram commutes in the general case.
+Here $\alpha_{C}$ and $\alpha_{D}$ are classifying maps of coalgebra structures.\end{prop} \begin{rem*} In other words, the cofree coalgebra functors map homotopies and weak equivalences in $\chaincat$ to strict homotopies and strict equivalences, respectively, in $\ircoalgcat$ and $\coalgcat$.